 This guide serves as a valuable resource for individuals and organizations planning renovation, addition, or new-construction projects.
 It clarifies the design and construction process for a residential or small commercial project and includes advice on choosing the right architect and structuring the working relationship.
 A series of “worksheets” helps you think through your project.

 An architect listens to you and serves as your advocate throughout your project.
-Your architect translates your wishes into buildable form, addresses compliance with state and town regulations, oversees the work of the builder, and coordinates all technical and aesthetic aspects of your project.
-Your architect solves space problems; manages your budget; protects your project from unreasonable extra costs; and assists in disputes that may arise with your town, other consultants, or your builder.
+He or she translates your wishes into buildable form, addresses compliance with state and town regulations, oversees the work of the builder, and coordinates all technical and aesthetic aspects of your project.
+Your architect solves space problems, manages your budget, protects your project from unreasonable extra costs, and assists in disputes that may arise with your town, other consultants, or your builder.

 Translating your wishes into plans for construction.
 Your hopes and dreams for your project may be vague and abstract, and are usually expressed in words.
 Your architect works with you to translate them into a visual and technical prescription for construction that is very detailed.